Bipolar Disorder with Psychotic Features Treatment Center

 What is Bipolar Disorder with Psychotic Features?

-According to the fifth edition of the APA’s Diagnostic Statistical Manual, bipolar disorder with psychotic features is when hallucinations or delusions are present at any time during the episode.
+According to the fifth edition of the APA’s Diagnostic Statistical Manual, bipolar affective disorder with psychotic features is when hallucinations or delusions are present at any time during the episode.
 In bipolar I disorder, psychotic symptoms occur during a manic episode, and the presence of psychotic symptoms indicates that the episode is, in fact, manic.
 In contrast, psychotic symptoms in bipolar II disorder are only allowed to occur during a depressive episode.
 If you’re displaying psychotic symptoms, your practitioner should specify if they are moon-congruent or mood-incongruent.

 Mood-congruent Psychotic Features